 Chronic Relapse and Drug Addiction

 If you know anything about drug addiction treatment or about recovery, you know that chronic relapse is often a part of the game.
 It is unfortunately something that you might have to deal with if you or a loved one are going through drug addiction treatment.
-No one wants to deal with chronic relapse, and it is not something that anyone ever plans on happening.
+No one wants to deal with chronic relapse and drug addiction, and it is not something that anyone ever plans on happening.
 Yet, it does sometimes happen.

 Chronic relapse is the cycle that happens when a person completes a drug rehabilitation or treatment program, becomes clean and sober for an amount of time, then goes back to using.
 They will get help again, only to go through treatment, and again be clean and sober, before going back to using.
 Often, this happens many times, and it is very frustrating for the clients, the doctors, and the friends and family of the person with the addiction.

 Chronic relapse happens to people dealing with drug addictions for many reasons.
 One of the main reasons that chronic relapse might occur is that a person feels so comfortable with the treatment that they have gone through that they think they are completely healed.
 The person assumes that they can go right back to the same life they were living before the addiction started, and that they won’t have any problems maintaining their lives drug free.
 However, they fail to make any changes in their lives because they feel as if they don’t need to change anything.